Learn basic HTML formatting you can use to format content in your posts and pages …

 After disabling the visual editor and updating your profile settings, go back to your post or page and reinsert the content with the problematic HTML tags, then republish your post.

 If the above suggestion fixes the issue, return to the User Profile screen, reactivate the Visual Editor, and check if the HTML code is still working fine with the visual editor restored.

 Note: If the above suggestion doesn’t fix the issue and you continue experiencing problems adding HTML code to your content, you may need to look at other options.
 This may include:

 - Asking someone with experience troubleshooting WordPress errors to help you

-- Searching the WordPress Support Forum or WordPress troubleshooting resources for possible causes and solutions
+- Searching the WordPress Support Forum or WordPress troubleshooting resources for probable causes and solutions

 - Reinstalling your WordPress application (i.e. performing a new WP installation)

-- Contacting your web host for assistance
+- Contacting your hosting provider for help

 Congratulations!
 Now you know how to use basic HTML to format and style your content.

 "Learning WordPress has been a huge stumbling block for me.
 I've been looking for something that covers absolutely everything but doesn't cost an arm and a leg.
 Thank you so much ... you have just provided me with what I have been looking for!
 Truly appreciated!" - Tanya